"If everyone demanded peace instead of another television set, then there'd be peace."

 I also considered the GLBT position in our society from several vantage

-points of observation over the years: both from the outside and inside.
+both from the outside and inside.

 “Human Pride”